Rural Municipality of Blucher No. 343: History

 The RM of Blucher No. 343 incorporated as a rural municipality on December 13, 1909.
 In 1958, the Patience Lake Mine was the first potash mine built in Canada.

 Geography

 Numerous water bodies are located in the RM of Blucher No. 343.
-The larger lakes include Cheviot Lake, Crawford Lake, Judith Lake and Patience Lake.
+The larger lakes include Cheviot Lake, Bradwell Reservoir, Crawford Lake, Judith Lake, and Patience Lake.

 Communities and localities

 The following urban municipalities are surrounded by the RM.